hi. is there an online place to meet up for playing?

 Ultimately, through play, you’ll decide the fate of your community and the station as equal storytellers in your own unique tale.

 You can play a satisfying one-shot in 3-4 hours, or play through a series of sessions to explore your station further and further complicate your character's relationships.
-It can be played with up to 6 players, and will also includes rules for playing with a GM and 1-4 players when fully released.
+It can be played 3 to 6 players, and will also includes rules for playing with a GM and 1-4 players when fully released.

 In order to download this game you must purchase it at or above the minimum price of $12 USD.
 You will get access to the following files: